fpjohnston/TECO-64/doc/basics.md

 which, like any text argument, is terminated by a \<DELIM\> character).
 The ER command causes TECO to open the specified file or print an error message if the file is not found.
-This command does not cause any portion of the file to be read into the text buffer, however.
+This command does not cause any portion of the file to be read into the edit buffer, however.
 The following examples illustrate use of the ER command.

 | Command | Function |